-Provide custom-designed sessions for IT Consultants, Project Managers, Executive Management, Human Resource, and Sales professionals.
-Support includes one-to-one language training and facilitation of semi-intensive courses and small group workshops.
-A short list of topics can be found on my "What I can offer" page.
+Provided custom-designed sessions for IT Consultants, Project Managers, Executive Management, Human Resource, and Sales professionals.
+Support included one-to-one language training and facilitation of semi-intensive courses and small group workshops.

-In collaboration with the Career Center, I support students entering into the workplace offering key document review and professional skills development programs.
-Participate in internal initiatives (Career Boot Camp, Flash CV Reviews, Mock Interviews) and develop and deliver customized workshops including - "Making it Real: Successful Interview Tips and Strategies," "Salary Negotiation," and "Forward Thinking: Career Design Strategies."
-New workshop presented in Fall 2017 - "Women at Work: career readiness, inclusion, and men as champions."
+In collaboration with the Career Center, I supported students entering into the workplace offering key document review and professional skills development programs.
+I participated in internal initiatives (Career Boot Camp, Flash CV Reviews, Mock Interviews) and developed/delivered customized workshops including - "Making it Real: Successful Interview Tips and Strategies," "Salary Negotiation," "Forward Thinking: Career Design Strategies" and "Building Your Career Confidence."